WizardOfOgz/atom-handler/README.md

 - Move atom-handler.app into your `/Applications` directory.
 - Open the application which will register the handler and exit immediately.

+Opening the application in the last step may be prevented by OS security.
+If that happens go to `System Preferences > Security & Privacy`.
+You should see a message about "atom-txmt-url-handler" being blocked.
+Click the button which says "Open Anyway".

 ## Usage

 Atom Handler will handle URLs which match the [TextMate URL scheme](http://blog.macromates.com/2007/the-textmate-url-scheme/) and take the following format: